Niewski/Portfolio/README.md

 # Portfolio
-Portfolio website made using PHP Laravel Framework.
+Portfolio website with content manager made using PHP Laravel Framework.

-This site is currently a very early work-in-progress.
+This site is currently a work-in-progress.

-Setup local database settings in .env folder, and run migrations to get started.
+Setup local database settings in .env folder, and run 'php artisan migration --seed' to get started.

-There is currently no data seed.
+TO-DO LIST:
+Add User Authentication for admin portion of project.
+Add CRUD for objects.
+Add tests for CRUD and other object methods.
+Add styling for both portfolio and admin sections of project.
+Currently using Bootstrap example.
+Implement Vue.js features to portfolio section of project.
+Add tests for javascript features.